 1:45 pm: Coffee break

-2:00 pm: Guest speaker Dr. Andrew Wright will talk about his exhibit GroundTruth: Anatomy of a Pipeline
+2:00 pm: Guest speaker Dr. Andrew Wright talked about his exhibit GroundTruth: Anatomy of a Pipeline

 “In 2012, I became very concerned about the potential impact of the proposed Northern Gateway Pipeline on the pristine Great Bear Rainforest.
 This lead me to an expedition from the oil sands of Fort McMurray, south to Edmonton, west along the proposed pipeline route through Vanderhoof and Houston, and on to Kitimat and the heart of the Great Bear Rainforest.
 20,000 km of travel on land and 100 days in a boat led me to a clear picture of the inhabitants of those regions and what they hold important: the vibrant biodiversity that exists in their respective ecosystems.
 My exhibit (shown at Science World earlier this year) documents that journey.